LaurenceA/SEMT20003/README.md

 Overall, these AI systems are some of the most powerful tools humanity has, and so learning to use them effectively is a critical skill!

+Finally, very recently released [DeepSeek](https://chat.deepseek.com) (based in China) also seems to be very good, and is completely free.

 ## Other resources:

 * [The little book of deep learning](https://fleuret.org/francois/lbdl.html)